 The corner building with Goulston Street is atypical for Whitechapel, a tentatively snazzy deco-moderne shop and offices, built in 1937-8 in reinforced concrete by the London Ferro-Concrete Co.
 Ltd, with Crittall metal windows, the first floor faced in Portland stone, the rest in pinky-brown brick.
-The client was Cardigan Estates Ltd of Leeds, a subsidiary of Prices Tailors Ltd, established in Leeds before the First World War, which bought and redeveloped many High Street sites around England in similar fashion in the 1930s.
+The client was Cardigan Estates Ltd of Leeds, a subsidiary of Prices Tailors Ltd, Philip S. B. Nicolle was the company architect.
+Established in Leeds before the First World War, this firm bought and redeveloped many High Street sites around England in similar fashion in the 1930s.
 When built it towered over the High Street at seven storeys, the top floor set back with a roof terrace.
 There was a four-storey wing to the rear on the site of the warehouse of the former Nos 133–134.

 The building was reduced, following severe damage by a high-explosive bomb on 9 Sept 1940, to part-three, part-four floors.1 The occupants of the shop until the 1950s was Price’s retail tailoring business, the Fifty Shilling Tailors.
 John Collier Ltd took over all the Fifty Shilling Tailors when Henry Price retired in 1954, restoring Cardigan House to its former height c.1955, and they remained in the shop till c.1992.2 Later use included the Aldgate Exchange, a Thorley Taverns pub, from 1997 to 2014.3